Del. prison makes changes to keep staff safe after uprising

 In 2017, investigators found the deadly riot occurred at a short-staffed prison, manned by fatigued correction officers who faced mandatory overtime.

 They also found poor lines of communications.
-Sergeant Steven Floyd taken a hostage and killed had warned of tensions in Building C but had been ignored.
+Sergeant Steven Floyd, who was taken hostage and killed, had warned of tensions in Building C but had been ignored.

 Eighteen months later, the sense from both management and labor is that communication has improved.